 We focus on researchers with fresh, ambitious ideas.

 Federal funding is not available to researchers until they’ve done enough research and gathered preliminary data to prove something is worth carrying forward.
 Many other funding sources don’t fund researchers or projects until late in the process, meaning some great ideas may get “stuck” without funding, sometimes for years.
 CCRF’s goal is to remove the financial roadblocks these researchers face, “unsticking” their great ideas.

 We host fundraising events throughout the year, both local and nationwide, to raise awareness and funding for childhood cancer research.

 In 1979, 13-year-old Katie Hageboeck was nearing the end of her 16-month battle with leukemia.
 Before she died, Katie asked that her savings for a new 10-speed bike be given to Children’s Cancer Research Fund (CCRF), a little-known fund at the University of Minnesota.

-In 1981, two years after Katie passed away, the Hageboecks organized a fundraising event called Dawn of a Dream, which has become CCRF’s signature gala.
-Since Dawn of a Dream’s inception, the event alone has raised over $22.5 million for childhood cancer research.
+In 1981, two years after Katie passed away, the Hageboecks organized a fundraising event called Dawn of a Dream, which has become Dream, CCRF’s signature gala.
+Since the event’s inception, Dream alone has raised over $26 million for childhood cancer research.

-Today, Children’s Cancer Research Fund is a national nonprofit, and thanks to donors and partners around the country, we have contributed $150 million to research, education and awareness and quality-of-life programs for childhood cancer families.
+Today, CCRF is a national nonprofit, and thanks to donors and partners around the country, we have contributed over $200 million to research, education and awareness and quality-of-life programs for childhood cancer families.